nohadrweesh/ckad-notes/07-Services & Netwoking/04-networking-policy.md

 ```
 - Not all the ntworking solutions support NetworkPolicy (flannel doesn't support ) kube-router,Calico support
 - In non-supported solution--> we still can create NetworkPolicy but it's not affectng
-- By default k8s allows all pods to call each other but whenewver we create networkpolicy and aaoscaite it with specific pos so only the allowed traffic in policy can b routed
+- By default k8s allows all pods to call each other but wheneever we create networkpolicy and assosiate it with specific pod so only the allowed traffic in policy can be routed
 - namespaceSelector --> used to control from which ns the pod we select
-- if I have multiple records in the from array --> it woeks as OR operation
+- if I have multiple records in the `from` array --> it works as OR operation
-- in the from array element(like first one) whcih has pod and ns selctor it works as AND operation , both should be met
+- in the from array `element`(like first one) whcih has pod and ns selctor it works as AND operation , both should be met

 ## General Note